-ADMAT & ADMAT-FRANCE are running a Maritime Archaeological Project on 18th May to 1st Junel 2013 and 20th July to 3rd August 2013 to continue the Survey work on The Tile Wreck 1720's wreck as well as a new wreck called The Island Wreck in Monte Cristi, in the Dominican Republic.
+ADMAT & ADMAT-FRANCE are running a Maritime Archaeological Project on 1-15 Feb 2014 to continue the Survey work on The Tile Wreck 1720's wreck as well as a new survey of the northern Monte Cristi Reefs in July 2014, in the Dominican Republic.
 The work is being carried out for the Oficina Nacional de Patrimonio Cultural Subacuatico (ONPCS) the Government department.
 This project will instruct students survey and exploration techniques as well as documentation of artifacts.
 This is open for all students or volunteers over 18 years of age, with a minimum qualification of PADI Advanced Open Water / BSAC Sports Diver or equivalent.
 The project language is English.
 Two week slots available.
 Full information about these projects can be found on ADMAT's website.
 This is a hands on course going through the process of artefact documentation working on the artefacts from The Tile Wreck.
 For further information on this and other projects, please look at ADMAT's website www.admat.org.uk.

 Period(s) of Occupation: A.D.
 1650 - 1800